 Bortynd Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Bortynd family name include Boughton, Bourton, Borton, Boughten, Bourten, Borten, Bouton and many more.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Bortynd family name include Boughton, Bourton, Borton, Boughten, Bourten, Borten, Bouton, Broughton, Portan and many more.

 Early Notables of the Bortynd family (pre 1700)